Tuesday, December 31, 2024

 Samh 9.10.1342 10:00

-On the sixth morning after his arrival home, the doors of Viscount Elwynalam's library were thrown open, and Mr. Theodomani Montrevor was announced.
+On the sixth morning after his arrival home, Lobo opened the doors of Viscount Elwynalam’s and announced Mr. Theodomani Montrevor.
 With his usual dignity and grace, Geodor cordially greeted the stranger for whom he had risked his own life.
 There was no idle speech between them, though.
-He felt this was the beginning of a true and sincere friendship.
+He hoped this was the beginning of a true and sincere friendship.

-Theodomani repeatedly expressed his gratitude during their discussion, and Geodor brushed them off with a variety of questions he had wanted to ask his visitor.
-They were so involved in good conversation that time glided imperceptibly by until dinner was announced.
-Geodor insisted his new friend stay, and so their conversation continued into the dining room although at that point it turned to opinions on marriage.
+Theodomani repeatedly expressed his gratitude during their discussion, and Geodor brushed him off with questions he had wanted to ask but did not have the time for on the shuttle home from the moon.
+They were so involved in good conversation that time glided by imperceptibly until dinner was announced.
+Geodor insisted his new friend stay.
+Their conversation continued into the dining room, where Geodor guided it to opinions on marriage.
 Here, Theodomani began to speak of his relationship with a woman named Jeanilotta.

-Scarcely had Geodor dismissed the servants who had waited on them while they ate and was just beginning a discussion on some of the imported fruits used to make the dessert, when the doorbell rang repeatedly and violently.
-Soon the sounds of an angry altercation reached them.
+Scarcely had Geodor dismissed the servants who had attended them during dinner when the doorbell rang repeatedly and violently.
+Soon, the sounds of an angry altercation reached them.

-“Listen,” he said, “and you will hear how my servants refuse to disobey me.”
-The voices became louder, and the usually suppressed and monotonous replies of Lobo grew more and more distinct until the conversation was heard without effort.
+“Listen,” he said, “and you will hear how loyal my servants are.”
+The voices became louder, and the usually suppressed and monotonous replies of Lobo grew more and more distinct until the argument was heard without effort.

-“I tell you,” said a voice Geodor did not recognize, “that we have come on a visit to your master!
-Show us in at once.”
+“I tell you,” said a voice Geodor did not recognize, “we have come to visit your master!
+Show us in at once!”

-“I will not—your names are not on the list, and no others are to be admitted.
-This is Lord Elwynalam’s command.”
+“I will not!
+Your names are not on the list, and no others are to be admitted.
+This is Viscount Elwynalam’s command.”

 “Do you know who we are?
-We are doing him a favor by taking time out of our day to visit him.”
+We are doing him a favor by taking time out of our day to call on him.”

 “Doubtless, sirs.”